Carmella's an Italian Bistro

 Planning Your Visit

 Carmella's is located at 716 N Casaloma Dr, Appleton, WI 54913.
-For current hours, pricing, and booking availability, contacting the restaurant directly is the most reliable route, as operational details for neighbourhood bistros of this type can shift seasonally.
 The north-side location is most easily reached by car from central Appleton, and the residential neighbourhood setting means parking is generally less constrained than at downtown venues.
 Given the bistro's positioning as a returning-local destination, weekday evenings tend to offer a quieter experience than Friday and Saturday service, when Italian-format restaurants in this price tier typically run at or near capacity.

 Cost Snapshot